The Fort Garry Horse is recruiting now!

 Army Reserve units normally train one night per week and alternate weekends between September and June.
 Training is generally conducted at the unit but may be in the field, putting theory to practice.

-During the summer months more extended periods of training are conducted with some full-time employment opportunities being available.
+During the summer months more extended periods of training are conducted with Full Time Summer Employment from 1 May to 31 August also available.
 Many soldiers are either employed or train full-time at CAF installations across Canada.
 Opportunities to serve with the Regular Force overseas may also be available in support of Canada’s NATO and United Nations commitments.

 Basic Entrance Requirements

 When we recruit we have four basic eligibility requirements: Age, Education, Legal and Citizenship.